 Does industrial policy have a role to play in promoting diversification?
-Rodrik (2004) reviews the pros and cons.
+Dani Rodrik (2004) reviews the pros and cons.
 First, while it is often claimed that governments cannot pick winners, the inability to pick winners needs to be weighed against the ability to cut losses once mistakes have been made.
 Second, it has been said that developing countries lack the competent civil service needed to make industrial policy work, but most countries do have or can build pockets of bureaucratic excellence.
-Third, industrial policy interventions are prone to political capture and corruption.
-This risk, however, is not confined to industrial policy, but is present also in other spheres of public policy, including privatization.
+Third, while industrial policy interventions are prone to political capture and corruption, this risk is not confined to industrial policy but is present in other spheres of public policy as well, including privatization.
 Fourth, different observers read the empirical evidence differently.
-Some claim that there is little evidence that industrial policy has worked in the past except in South Korea, while others, including Rodrik (2004), recount several success stories in Latin America and elsewhere around the developing world.
+Some claim that there is little evidence that industrial policy has worked in the past, except in South Korea, while others, including Rodrik (2004), recount several success stories in Latin America and elsewhere in the developing world.
 In Chile, for instance, the government encouraged a transfer of resources from mining, forestry, fishing, and agriculture to aluminum smelting, salmon farming, and wine production.

 Fifth, some hold the view that support for research and development as well as intellectual protection would be more effective than industrial policy, while others believe, on Pigovian grounds, that the government needs to support entrepreneurship in new activities with high social returns and low private returns.
 Sixth, some claim that international rules no longer leave much scope for industrial policy interventions, while others see plenty of scope.
-In general, it seems to be a good idea to encourage new industries in line with the country's comparative advantages and available expertise in public administration and to follow the market rather than try to take the lead.